-Despite golf’s association with the wealthy and its expensive products, there are several affordable options on the market.
+Despite golf’s association with the wealthy and its expensive products, several affordable options are on the market.

 The Lazrus Golf Premium hybrid tops the list as the best budget option for seniors in 2023.
-Its affordable price tag, coupled with a high launch and optimal turf interaction, makes it a clear winner in the category.
+Its affordable price tag, high launch, and optimal turf interaction make it a clear winner in the category.

 The least lofted option in this set is a 15-degree 2-hybrid, and it runs down to a 45-degree pitching wedge hybrid.

 These clubs feature a wide sweet spot and a larger clubhead to produce ample forgiveness.
-That means that you receive a high, straight ball flight with sufficient distance for an improved long game performance.
+That means that you receive a high, straight ball flight with sufficient distance for improved long-game performance.

-In addition to its distance, this hybrid delivers adequate turf interaction to promote a cleaner connection with the ball at impact.
+In addition to its distance, despite our reservations, we found this hybrid delivers adequate turf interaction to promote a cleaner connection with the ball at impact.